 - 1 teaspoon of apple cider vinegar to water

-- High heat cooking oil to oil your pie dish
+- Enough high heat cooking oil to spread on your pie dish

 Gluten and Dairy Free Pie Crust Directions